Board-Folk/TRS80IUS/README.md

 ## Thanks

-  * The rest of the Board Folk
+  * Chrissy @chris_jh and the rest of the Board Folk Team.
   * Adrian Black and friends for their test ROM which has been invaluable during testing.
 [TRS-80 Diagnostic ROM](https://github.com/misterblack1/trs80-diagnosticrom).

 ## Legal